romeerez/orchid-orm/docs/src/guide/migration-column-methods.md

 ## constraint

-`rake-db` supports placing a database check and a foreign key on a single constraint:
+You can place a database check and a foreign key on a single constraint:

 ```ts
 import { change } from '../dbScript';